-Lab Safety: At the sole discretion of the instructor, any student may be removed from the laboratory for any unsafe conduct, at any time, and for any duration.
+Lab Safety: All safety training must be completed by 2/3/2025.
+At the sole discretion of the instructor, any student may be removed from the laboratory for any unsafe conduct, at any time, and for any duration.
 At the sole discretion of the instructor, these students may be barred from returning to the lab for any duration, including future semesters, preventing retaking of the course.
 Affected students will receive grades of zero for all missed lab work, up to and including the complete course grade.
 Your safety is our top priority, and as such, this policy is not negotiable.
 Using university equipment and/or facilities to create or attempt to create weapons or other items with significant injurious capacity will result in instant failure of the course, and a permanent and irrevocable ban from the laboratory, at the instructor's sole discretion.

 Exams/Term Project: Two midterm exams and a final exam.
-Midterm 1 will be held on 03/09/2022, and Midterm 2 will be held on 04/13/2022.
+Midterm 1 will be held on 3/31/2025, and Midterm 2 will be held on 4/23/2025.
 Final exam as scheduled by the registrar.
 Exams will be closed book and open notes; students may have notes they have prepared in their own handwriting; no printed materials.
 Exams will be administered using the Respondus system, and students are responsible for preparing this system on their computers, and ensuring that they have a proper testing environment available, with suitable hardware, internet, privacy, etc. and so on.
 In place of any or all exams, instructor, at their discretion, may substitute term projects to be worth an equivalent percentage of the semester grade.

-Grading: 1st midterm: 10%, 2nd midterm: 10%, Video Project: 20%, Final: 30%, Lab Projects: 20%, Participation: 10%.
+Grading: 1st midterm: 10%, 2nd midterm: 10%, Video Project: 10%, Final: 20%, Lab Projects: 40%, Participation: 10%.